Sept. 12 - 22, 2024

 No, pets are not allowed unless they are a service animal or entered in a competition.

-Lockers, electric scooters, wheelchairs, strollers, and wagons are available for rent just inside three main entries - In front of the Barns (near the Jim Norick Arena), Gate 9, and Gates 1 and 2.
+Lockers, electric scooters, wheelchairs, strollers, and wagons are available for rent in three locations: in front of the Barns (facing the front of the Super Barn), just inside Gate 9, and on The Circle toward Gate 2.
 Rentals are available for walk-up customers and by advance reservation.
 Fairgoers can make reservations for scooters and wheelchairs online at www.vistamobility.net or by calling 262-677-2696.
 Rentals are provided by a third-party contractor and not Oklahoma State Fair, Inc. Prices and information are subject to change without notice.

 Fairgoers can make use of the State Fair’s internal tram service for FREE!
 The trams travel around the inner perimeter of the Fair, stopping at marked locations.
 Hop on and give tired feet a break – it’s a great way to see the State Fair!